Portsmouth Gaseous Diffusion Plant: Operation

 Operations at the Portsmouth plant began in 1954 while construction was ongoing, with the plant coming fully online in early 1956 – several months ahead of schedule.

 The primary mode of enrichment was the gaseous diffusion of uranium hexafluoride to separate the lighter fissile isotope, uranium-235 (U-235), from the heavier non-fissile isotope, Uranium-238.
-The plant initially produced highly enriched uranium for the U.S. nuclear weapons program, but in the mid-1960s, the plant converted to low-enriched uranium fuel production for commercial nuclear power plants.
-It took material from Paducah that was enriched to 2.75% U-235 and further enriched it to approximately 4–5% for use in commercial nuclear power plants.
+The plant initially produced highly enriched uranium for the U.S. nuclear weapons program, but in the mid-1960s, the plant converted to low-enriched uranium fuel production for commercial nuclear power plants, where it took material from the Paducah Plant that had been enriched to 2.75% U-235 and further enriched it to approximately 4–5% for use in commercial nuclear power plants.

 The plant had a capacity of 8.3 million separative work units per year (SWU/year) in 1984 in 4,080 stages.
 Three buildings – X-326, X-330 and X-333 – housed gaseous diffusion equipment, and three cooling tower complexes – X-626, X-630 and X-633 – were used to remove process heat.
 689000000 USgal of water went through the 11 cooling towers daily, of which 20 e6USgal evaporated into the air.
 Water came from well fields installed at the Scioto River, supplying 40 million gallons per day when operating at full capacity.